 So you’ve been drunk a few times.
 You’ve lied, hurt a close friend, or failed to follow God’s Word.
 You’ve promised God numerous times you’d change, yet you’ve still gone back to your old ways.
 You’ve prayed to God only when you needed Him.
 You’ve cursed.
 You’ve had sex before marriage.
 You’ve used His Name in vain.
 You’ve betrayed Him.
 You’ve lied to Him.
 You’ve disrespected Him.

 You’ve SINNED.
 And guess what?

 “for we all have sinned and fall short of the glory of God”

 God is STILL waiting on you to run to Him.
 His arms are wide open.
 He still loves you.
-It is never to late to stop and turn back to Him.
+It is never too late to stop and run home to Him.
 God wants the best for you – so bad that He’d do anything for you because you are worth that much!!!!!

 Often times we fail to realize the value in the gifts we receive.
 Take the time to appreciate the gifts that come your way.
 Even the itchy sweaters.

 Realize that God’s grace is invaluable.

 As always, thanks a million for reading.
 I pray you find your worth.